rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 ###Commands:

 Flo Tools has two groups of commands.
-The first, called "Flo Tools Assistant", is always active, and applies to the entire session.
-The second group, called "Flo Tools Inspector", and can be toggled on and off.
+The first, called "Flo Tools", is always active, and applies to the entire session.
+The second group, called "Flo Tools Inspector", is active by default, but can be toggled on and off.
 The inspector only applies to an individual track.

 Below is a list of Flo Tools commands, and their associated functions, separated by their respective groups.

-###Flo Tools Assistant:
+###Flo Tools:

 Where two actions are listed, double-tapping the key will perform the second action.